Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ## Multi-Client in Modular

-In this part, we will mainly talk about the Multi-Client in Modular.
-We will start from identifying all the possible client structure scenarios that we might get from TypeSpec, and then pick up those related with multi-client in Modular.
-After that, I have two proposals Option 1 and Option 2 to show how the multi-client in Modular should look like when we have scenarios like loadtesting case and purview case.

 ### Identify Scenarios

 In this context, client.tsp means the entrance for TypeSpec compilation. @client means the defined sub client.